 - The design should be applicable to any article via an industrial process.

 The proprietor will get ‘copyrights in design’ for a period of 10 years, which is extendable at the proprietor’s wish.
-You should not get confused between The Design Act and The Copyrights Act.
+However, you should not get confused between The Design Act and The Copyrights Act.

 A patent office will not involve itself with any issue relating to exploitation or commercialization of the registered design.
 Hence, you should register your invention under the Designs Act when you wish to protect only the design of the invention.
 For a higher level of protection, you should simply file a patent.